mrtdlkrn/ComputerScience/README.md

 - Http / 3

 - **How is Http / 1.1 working ?**
   - Http / 1.1 uses **TCP** to communicate between computers.
   - TCP provides the connection.
     - Computer A is sends one TCP Sync message to the computer B.
     - Computer B sends a TCP Sync + Ack message that it has received computer A's request.
     - Computer A sends TCP Ack message to computer B.
     - Computer B receives an Ack "TCP connection is Established".
     - And provides the TCP connection.
   - Http / 1.1 uses **TLS** as Security protocol.
     - The user requests a secure connection from the internet server
     - The internet server sends the **public key** along with the **certificate** to the user
     - The internet browser used by the user checks whether the certificate sent by the server comes from a **trusted certificate authority** and whether the certificate is valid
     - The internet browser the user is using generates a random **symmetric encryption key**.
 Then, using the public key of the internet server, it encrypts this symmetric encryption key and sends it to the internet server it is trying to connect to
     - The Internet server obtains the symmetric key by decrypting this message, which is encrypted with its own public key, with its **private key**
-  - The internet server then sends the data it will send to the user using this symmetric key it has obtained
+    - The internet server then sends the data it will send to the user using this **symmetric key** it has obtained
-  - The user securely views the web page by decrypting the data from the web server with the same symmetric key.
+    - The user securely views the web page by **decrypting** the data from the web server with the same **symmetric key**.
 - **How is Http /2 working ?**
   - Compromise mechanism that allows clients and servers to choose HTTP1.1, 2.0 and potentially non-HTTP protocols.
-- Maintaining a high level of compatibility with HTTP 1.1 (eg request methods, status codes, uniform resource identifiers - URI and other header fields - compatibility with header field)
+  - Maintaining a high level of compatibility with HTTP 1.1 (eg **request methods**, **status codes**, **uniform resource identifiers - URI** and **other header fields** - **compatibility with header field**)
   - Reducing latency to increase page load speed in web browsers by considering the following:
     - Data compression of HTTP headers
     - Server push technologies
     - Pipeline of Demands
     - Resolving head-of-line blocking in HTTP 1
     - Multiplexing multiple requests on a single TCP (Transmission Control Protocol) connection
   - Supporting common HTTP instances such as desktop web browsers, mobile web browsers, web APIs (Application programming interface), web servers of various scales, firewalls and content delivery networks (CDN)

 - **What are the differences between Http / 1.1 and Http / 2 ?**